-The following are commonly associated myasthenic crisis symptoms:
+The following are common myasthenic crisis symptoms:

 Chest x-ray: Used to rule out any other possible causes for your presenting symptoms.
-An x-ray of the chest will allow doctors to view the heart and lung structure looking for signs of pneumonia or possible fluid that has accumulated around the heart or lungs.
+An x-ray of the chest will allow doctors to view the heart and lung structure, looking for signs of pneumonia or possible fluid that has accumulated around the heart or lungs.

 Computer tomography (CT) scan: A more detailed imaging machine that allows doctors to get a better view of internal organs.
 CT scans are better for looking at soft tissue, such as the lungs and heart.
 CT is also great for looking at the thymus gland, of which myasthenia gravis patients are known for having issues with.

-MRI: The best imaging scan that gives an even more detailed image compared to a CT.
+MRI: The best imaging scan that gives an even more detailed image compared to a CT scan.
 It uses powerful magnets and a computer to take pictures of the desired body part.
 Because of this, having any type of metal in the body may cause serious injury and should be disclosed to your doctor beforehand.

-Myasthenic crisis treatment is one that needs to be implemented quickly, with the goal of treatment to make respiratory muscles stronger to breathe better.
+Myasthenic crisis treatment is one that needs to be implemented quickly with the goal of treatment to make respiratory muscles stronger to breathe better.
 If this is not done in a timely fashion, lungs may begin to fail and endanger the patient’s life due to suffocation.
 The following are the most common strategies when facing a myasthenic crisis.

 Myasthenic crisis prevention comes in the form of decreasing the risk of myasthenia gravis.
 However, about 50 percent of patients developing a myasthenic crisis will not present with any precipitating factors.
-Factors such as infection should be identified and treated as quickly as possible.
+Factors such as an infection should be identified and treated as quickly as possible.

 The following are actions taken to prevent myasthenia gravis: